 The Yin component of the Yin/Yang Theory is cooling.
 Yin is the moistening and cooling agent of the body.
 When a deficiency of Yin exists, symptoms of the lack of cooling and moisture factors, like those described above, occur.
 The TCVM name for this condition is Yin Deficiency.
 Yin Deficiency is probably the most common deficiency diagnosed in geriatric dogs.

 Use Eastern Food Therapy to cool and help replenish yin.
-Yin Deficiency (heat caused by a deficiency of the cooling components of the body) is treated by feeding the dog a cooling or neutral diet.
+Yin Deficiency (heat caused by a deficiency of the body’s cooling components) is treated by feeding the dog a cooling or neutral diet.

 It’s quick and easy to cook at home for your pet!